Public Diplomacy

 Government: Diplomats and non-diplomats

 Within a government, a group is authorized to carry out diplomacy.
-This group, diplomats, is formally authorized and accredited to communicate in the name of the own sovereign polity with other sovereign polities.
+This group, diplomats, is formally authorized and accredited to communicate in the name of the own sovereign political entity with other sovereign political entities.
 Government actors not formally authorized to carry out this representation and communication are non-diplomats.

-Because the decisions and actions of diplomats can bind the own sovereign polity towards other sovereign polities and create international responsibility, the process to legitimize representativeness should be carried out following established processes.
+Because the decisions and actions of diplomats can bind the own sovereign political entity towards other sovereign political entities and create international responsibility, the process to legitimize representativeness should be carried out following established processes.
 In other words, diplomats have to be duly accredited.

-Not everyone in a population, or even in a government, is duly accredited to represent the own sovereign polity towards another.
+Not everyone in a population, or even in a government, is duly accredited to represent the own sovereign political entity towards another.
 Only diplomats are.

 Sovereign polity A: Diplomats are a subset of government